-In my last post, I shared the steps I go through to understand what an organisation is trying to achieve through testing and how their current testing model is being implemented.
+In my last blog post, I shared the steps I go through to understand what an organisation is trying to achieve through testing and how their current testing model is being implemented.
 In this, the final blog in the series on increasing test maturity, I want to discuss how I get to the end goal of a mature test model that does what it needs to do.

 This blog is the third in a little series where I write about my thoughts on increasing test maturity.
 Previously, I went into a bit of detail on the importance of wining the hearts and minds of the various stakeholders impacted by the change in approach.